 Our results show that rural demand for cereals has become more sensitive to income changes as a result of the changes in utility parameters.
-The increasing trend of preference-based PEDs reflects that the urban demand for cereals has become more price elastic.
+The increasing trend of preference-based PEDs reflects the fact that the urban demand for cereals has become more price elastic.
 In terms of preference-based XED, there is a general decline in the complementary relationship between cereals and other food groups.
 These findings are generally consistent with our prior beliefs, confirming that cereals have become less favored by Indian households over time.

 The decline in dietary importance of cereals may come at a nutritional cost for Indian households.
 As pointed out by Meenakshi (2016), because cereals have traditionally be consumed in large quantities, they are a major source of dietary iron.
 Therefore, there has been a decrease in aggregate iron intake by Indian households over time largely because of reduce cereal consumption.
 Furthermore, as non-cereals are generally more expensive than cereals in terms of price per nutrient, the decline in cereal intake may lead to a reduction in overall nutritional intake unless food expenditure increases.
 However, Indian households are unlikely to increase their food budget under the rising pressure of non-food expenses, as evidenced by the estimates of demand elasticities for food in this paper and the limited changes in real food expenditure observed by Deaton and Drèze (2009).
 Their nutritional intake is therefore vulnerable to changes in the price or availability of non-cereals.

-With the reduced demand for cereals this raises questions regarding the historical focus on cereals in Indian food security policy.
+The reduced demand for cereals raises questions regarding the historical focus on cereals in Indian food security policy.
 Policy remains heavily biased towards staple grains.
 For example, the main focus of the Public Distribution System food safety-net program is the provision of subsidised sugar, rice and wheat to the poor (Kishore and Chakrabarti, 2015).
 There is also a historical bias in Indain agricultural policy which subsidies rice and wheat production at the expense of diversification towards nutritious crops and livestock products (Pingali et al., 2017).
 As Pingali (2015) observes, “There is a growing disconnect between agricultural policy and contemporary nutritional challenges.”
 (Page 583).
 To correct this policy mismatch, the Indian government needs to look beyond cereals and expand the basket of food covered by current policies.
 The development of a more diversified food system that enhances accessibility and availability of key non-cereal food is required to help deal with current food insecurity and nutritional challenges.
-Therefore, as proposed by Narayanan and Gerber (2017) there is potentially a need to make existing policies such as the Public Distribution System more nutrition sensitive by widening the commodities being made available to the poor and marginalized.
+As proposed by Narayanan and Gerber (2017) these rsults suggest a need to make existing policies such as the Public Distribution System more nutrition sensitive by widening the commodities being made available to the poor and marginalized.
 Equally, it has been argued by Kadiyala et al. (2014) that there is a need to refocus agricultural policy to better meet the changing nutritional needs of society.

 Finally, a useful extension of the current study would be to consider the rising consumption of processed food and beverages, another key feature of nutrition transition.
 These food items have become widely available in developing countries because of globalization and the rise of supermarkets and fast food outlets (Reardon, 2015).
-Owing to the association between processed food and obesity, there have been rising concerns over this newly developed dietary pattern.
-These food items are excluded in this paper due to data limitation.
+Owing to the association between processed food and obesity, there have been rising concerns over this developing dietary pattern.
+These food items are excluded in this paper due to data limitations.
 Future research might look into analyzing the changes of preferences over processed food and beverages, which will provide valuable insight on the design of public health and food policies.

 Reference